grafana/mimir/docs/blocks-storage/querier.md

   [max_query_into_future: <duration> | default = 10m]

   # Comma separated list of store-gateway addresses in DNS Service Discovery
   # format.
-This option should be set when using the blocks storage and the
+This option should be set when the store-gateway sharding is
-  # store-gateway sharding is disabled (when enabled, the store-gateway
+  # disabled (when enabled, the store-gateway instances form a ring and
-  # instances form a ring and addresses are picked from the ring).
+  # addresses are picked from the ring).
   # CLI flag: -querier.store-gateway-addresses
   [store_gateway_addresses: <string> | default = ""]